ERejto/FPGA-Synth-project-portfolio/docs/fpga.md

 ###  Frequency Modulation

 Frequency modulation is a way to change to sound, or wave characteristics, of a given wave.
 The original wave, or carrier wave, is modulated by a different wave, a modulation wave, to produce a final wave.
 See below for an example.
-The formula for a frequency modulated wave $$V(t)$$ is given by
+The formula for a frequency modulated wave $V(t)$ is given by

 $$V(t) = sin (2 \pi f_c t + \beta sin(2 \pi f_m t))$$

-Where $$f_c$$ and $$f_m$$ and the frequency of the carrier wave and modulation wave respectively. $$\beta$$ is a constant that determines how much the modulation affects the carrier.
+Where $f_c$ and $f_m$ and the frequency of the carrier wave and modulation wave respectively. $\beta$ is a constant that determines how much the modulation affects the carrier.
 This comes from the settings memory and therefore the MCU.
 In implemenattion this uses 2 phase accumulators, 2 wave tables, and a multiply-add block.
-Every cycle, the modulation wave is generated, $$sin(2 \pi f_m t)$$, then it is multiplied by $$\beta$$ and added to the carrier accumulator.
-A $$\beta = 0$$ turns frequency modulation off.
+Every cycle, the modulation wave is generated, $sin(2 \pi f_m t)$, then it is multiplied by $\beta$ and added to the carrier accumulator.
+A $\beta = 0$ turns frequency modulation off.

 <!-- reference matlab -->